fluid-cloudnative/fluid/addons/cubefs/v2.4/dev-guide/cubefs-v2.4.md

 $ kubectl apply -f dataset.yaml
 ```
-`mountPoint` is the PVC you want to mount.
+Modify the above `mountPoint` to the address of the Master of CubeFS you want to use.
+Modify `name` to the name of the storage volume to be mounted

 ### Deploy Application